theobald-software/theobald-software.github.io/content/_en/erpconnect-services/ecs/licensing-and-support/licensing.md

 old_url: /ERPConnect-Services-EN/default.aspx?pageid=ecs-licensing
 ---

-Please visit our Web site for licensing and pricing information: [http://theobald-software.com/](http://theobald-software.com/)
+Information about licensing and prices can be found on the official [website](https://theobald-software.com/en/erpconnect-services/pricing-and-order/).